The Deep Blue Sea (play): Adaptations

 A number of adaptations for other media of The Deep Blue Sea have been made.
-The first, for BBC Television, was broadcast live on 17 and 21 January 1954 in the Sunday Night Theatre strand, with Kenneth More as Freddie, and Googie Withers as Hester.
-Also, Googie toured Australia and New Zealand in a production presented by JC Williamson Theatres.
-A further BBC version, in the Play of the Month series was transmitted on 17 March 1974.
+The first, for BBC Television, was broadcast live on 17 and 21 January 1954 in the Sunday Night Theatre strand, with Kenneth More as Freddie and Googie Withers as Hester.
+Also, Withers toured Australia and New Zealand in a production presented by JC Williamson Theatres.
+A further BBC version, in the Play of the Month series, was transmitted on 17 March 1974.
 Directed by Rudolph Cartier, it starred Peter Egan (Freddie), and Virginia McKenna (Hester).

 The most recent BBC adaptation, in the Performance strand, was transmitted on 12 November 1994, directed by Karel Reisz, with Colin Firth (Freddie Page), Penelope Wilton (Hester Collyer), and Ian Holm (William Collyer).

 In 2009, BBC Radio Three broadcast a radio adaptation, starring Carolyn Pickles as Hester and Anton Lesser as William Collyer.
 This was repeated in 2016.

 A feature film version directed by Anatole Litvak was released in 1955, with More reprising the role of Freddie, and Vivien Leigh as Hester.

 In 2011, a second feature film adaptation was released, directed by Terence Davies and featuring Rachel Weisz, Tom Hiddleston, and Simon Russell Beale.

 The 2016 National Theatre version of the play, starring Helen McCrory as Hester, was filmed and shown live in cinemas worldwide on 1 September 2016 as part of National Theatre Live.
 This filmed performance was made available for one week on YouTube in July 2020 during the COVID-19 pandemic as part of National Theatre At Home.